 The process of getting out of our comfort zones to recognize how our identities affect and are affected by where we are and the social structures that we are a part of.
 Explores how our identity and experiences influence our perceptions of the world around us – these can affect research, teaching, leading, policymaking, and even everyday interactions.

-Attendees will also learn about the experiences of students with autism in college and creating supportive environments for success.
+Learn about the experiences of students with autism in college and how to create supportive environments for success.

-This workshop provides information to support our refugee and immigrant students, faculty, and staff.
+Information and tools to support refugee and immigrant students, faculty, and staff.

-An orientation to Cultural Competency.
-Introduces general concepts and helps participants understand the importance of these workshops.
+An introduction to cultural competency and the importance of these workshops.

 The idea that everything we do is connected to others and that the various aspects of our identities play a role in these interactions.
 This can lead to differences in how we relate to others and to different groups, particularly when considering the complexity of individual lived experiences.